Trip4077/MineSweeper/README.md

 Click to test tile, right click to flag tile

--Built Using ReactJS
+..*Built Using ReactJS
--Type-Checking with prop-types
+..*Type-Checking with prop-types
--Styling with styled-components
+..*Styling with styled-components